 Nevada allows the open carry of firearms.
-No special permits are required for openly carrying a gun on your person.
+No special permits are required for openly carrying a gun on your person, except in certain designated places such as government buildings, federal property, schools and airports.
 But Nevada state law does require permits for carrying concealed weapons.

 There are places where guns are prohibited in the state of Nevada (whether the gun is concealed or not).
 Some of these forbidden locations include:

 - Public schools and colleges

 - Airport secure areas and airplanes

 - Post offices

 It is also legal to openly carry in vehicles, though long guns must remain unloaded.
 People may also openly carry while drinking, but they face prosecution for firearm possession under the influence if their blood alcohol content (BAC) reaches .08% or higher.

 In this article, our Las Vegas firearm attorneys answer frequently-asked-questions about when, where, and how people may openly wear firearms on their person in Nevada.
 Click on a topic to go to that section:

 - 1. What is open carry in Nevada?

 - 2. Is open carry legal in Nevada?